 "Why am I here, well not here but...here, why with you?"

 Holly flickered behind Sam and he turned to look.
-A grainy black and white picture appeared with a very modern day Sam and Dean sat in a cowboy themed Motel with a freaky colour scheme.
+A grainy black and white picture appeared with a very modern day Sam and Dean sat in a cowboy themed Motel.

 "What's your last happy memory with Dean?"
-Holly asked, freezing the screen.
+Holly asked glumly, freezing the screen.

-Sam had to actually think for a long time about that, it wasn't long after the crash he'd actually spent some time with his brother, the hunt was fairly simple and they'd even shared a smile, shared a beer.
+Sam had to actually think for a long time about that, it wasn't long after the crash he'd actually spent some time with his brother, the hunt was fairly simple and they'd even shared a smile, shared a beer after.

-Sam looked at the screen with a furrowed brow, the bruises much clearer on both their faces in the picture, absense and sorrow in his eyes.
+Sam looked at the screen with a furrowed brow, the bruises much clearer on both their faces in the picture, absence and sorrow in his eyes.

 Holly's face appeared again, his eyes looking down at Sam.
 "It's not too late kid.
-Dean's still figthing for you and you get the right fight in you- you're back."
+Dean's still fighting for you and you get the right fight in you- you're back."